 - There is a good-sized Roman Villa in Brading (WARNING: high risk of bumping into a school party with clipboards and matching caps).

 - The Donald McGill Museum in Ryde celebrates the creator of thousands of saucy seaside postcards.
-Ponder the fact that police raided five Isle of Wight shops in 1953 because they were selling mildly cheeky postcards, whilst in 2015 Leicestershire Police admitted that it would only fully investigate a break in at your house if you lived at an even number....
+Ponder the fact that police raided five Isle of Wight shops in 1953 because they were selling mildly cheeky postcards.
+Meanwhile, in 2015 Leicestershire Police admitted that it would only fully investigate a break in at your house if you lived at an even number....

-- There's a railway museum as part of the Isle of Wight Steam Railway in Havenstreet
+- There's an impressive railway museum as part of the Isle of Wight Steam Railway in Havenstreet.
+See #15 for more details.

 - The Museum of Island History in Newport's Guildhall re-opened in 2016 after a short funding related closure.